Financially reviewed by Patrick Flood, CFA.

 A subsequent study from Cooley et al in 1998 now known as the Trinity Study backed up Bengen’s findings, though for some reason they used corporate bonds instead of treasury bonds, which strikes me as odd.

-Specifically, the 4% rule means that at retirement, the retiree can withdraw 4% of the portfolio the first year, followed by the same amount, adjusted for inflation, every year thereafter for 30 years without exhausting the portfolio.
+Specifically, the “4 percent rule” means that at retirement, the retiree can withdraw 4% of the portfolio the first year, followed by the same amount, adjusted for inflation, every year thereafter for 30 years without exhausting the portfolio.
 Another way of saying this in planning terms is that you can multiply your estimated annual expenses in retirement by 25 to estimate how much you need to save for retirement, colloquially called the “25x rule.”
 I’m of the mind that this is actually the most useful application of the 4% rule as opposed to a rigid dictation of annual withdrawal amounts in retirement.
 More on this later.

 “4% rule” is perhaps a misnomer.
 Bengen never intended for his finding to be dubbed a “rule.”
 He was simply interested in seeing empirically what a safe withdrawal rate was historically for a 30-year retirement.
 Period.
 The circulation of his findings was so widespread that it is now called “the 4% rule.”